ozalpozqur/altogic-auth-angular/README.md

 Open `profile.component.ts` and paste below code block to define.

-In this component, we will use `AuthService` to logout the current user.
+In this page, we will show the user's profile, and we will use `AuthService` to logout the current user.

 ```ts
 import { Component, OnInit } from '@angular/core';